-The Scientific Board of FOREF was launched in order to (1) to observe the work of FOREF, (2) to advise on issues of their specific expertise, and (3) to inform the FOREF board about developments and news related to FoRB-issues.
+The Scientific Committee of FOREF was launched in order to (1) to assist the work of FOREF, (2) to advise on issues of their specific expertise, and (3) to inform the FOREF board about developments and news related to FoRB-issues.
 The board currently (as of January 2017) consists of three members:

 Patricia DUVAL is an Attorney and member of the Paris Bar in France.
 She has a master’s in public law from La Sorbonne University and specializes in international human rights law.
 She has defended the rights of minorities of religion or belief in domestic and international fora and before international institutions such as the European Court of Human Rights, the Council of Europe, the Organization for Security and Co-operation in Europe, the European Union and the United Nations.
 She has also published various papers and articles which contain critical legal analysis of draft legislation and final laws on religion and religious minorities, and the role of the State in religious matters, including “Abduction and Deprivation of Freedom for the Purpose of Religious De-Conversion under International Law” (The case of Japan, Human Rights Without Frontiers, 2012) and “Anti-sect Movements and State Neutrality” (Journal for the Study of Beliefs and Worldviews, Dresden Technical University, 2012).